Vietnam.vn - Nền tảng quảng bá Việt Nam

 + Invest in building gas treatment plants and gas pipelines to supply gas to thermal power plants, gas processing plants and industrial consumers.

 + Increase investment in infrastructure, promote and encourage contractors to invest in building offshore gas collection systems to connect with existing pipeline systems.
-Deploy the construction of gas import pipelines from fields in neighboring countries into the existing pipeline system and pipelines to be newly built in the future.
+Deploy the construction of gas import pipelines from fields in neighboring countries into existing pipeline systems and pipelines to be newly built in the future.
 Cooperate with domestic and foreign partners to invest in research and apply appropriate technological solutions to recover gas being burned at exploitation platforms, separate high-value products such as ethane, propane/butane (LPG), condensate at gas processing plants to increase the value of oil and gas resources.
 Build infrastructure to collect and transport gas from exploiting fields.

 + Deploying the construction of LNG port warehouses and importing natural gas (LNG, CNG) to serve the needs of electricity production, industry and civil use.
 Searching for imported gas sources from Malaysia, Indonesia, Brunei, etc. through the use of available infrastructure, at the same time, promoting international relations to obtain gas import sources (LNG, CNG) from countries with supply and favorable conditions in trade and transportation, ready to import LNG from 2023.